seastan/lotr-lcg-set-generator/README.md

 - `python run_after_se.py` (or `python run_after_se.py <path to a different configuration yaml>` if you want to pass a different configuration file)
 - Pay attention to possible errors in the script output.

-To run the workflow as one script (for example, to be able to setup a cron job), run:
+To run the workflow as one script (for example, to be able to set up a cron job), run:

 - `run_all.bat`

-Please note, this script is for Windows platform only.
-It uses AutoHotkey to emulate Strange Eons UI commands and is not 100% reliable (it may stuck on the Strange Eons step).
+Please note, this script is for the Windows platform only.
+It uses AutoHotkey to emulate Strange Eons UI commands and is not 100% reliable (it may be stuck on the Strange Eons step).
 To minimize the risks:

 - Never leave Strange Eons open.
-- Never resize Strange Eons window.
+- Never resize the Strange Eons window.
 - If the script started, don't even try to touch the keyboard or mouse.

 For debugging purposes you can also run these steps using the Jupyter notebook (it doesn't use parallelism):

-- [skip this step, if you don't use VirtualEnv] `\env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac/Linux)
+- [skip this step, if you don't use VirtualEnv] `env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac/Linux)
 - `jupyter notebook`
 - Open `setGenerator.ipynb` in the browser.